priscillabigaill/APFP_angry_timmy/README.md

 <img src="images/menu.png" alt="menu" width="700"/>

 ## How to use
-1. Download the zip folder containing all of the files of this repository.
+1. Download the zip folder containing all of the files of this repository
-2. Open the folder in your chosen IDE.
+2. Open the folder in your chosen IDE
 3. Install dependencies by typing this command into your terminal

 ```sh